Ana Tijoux: Political activism

 In her music, Tijoux discusses themes of marginalization, international/national identity, and colonialism.
 She herself has described her musical output as a result of political knowledge.
 Tijoux is a feminist activist, and feminist themes also play a major role in her music.
-Tijoux is a supporter of Palestinian liberation.
+Tijoux is a supporter of Palestinians.
 In 2022, Tijoux signed onto the Musicians For Palestine pledge, refusing to perform in Israel.
 Tijoux is an anti-capitalist.
 She has expressed support for the environment, especially the protection of indigenous cultural practices related to nature such as in "Río Abajo" from Vengo.

 Tijoux's songs have been connected to Chilean protest movements.
 "Shock" from her 2011 album La Bala became an anthem of a student protest movement in the early 2010s that addressed the unaffordable costs of higher education in the country.
 Protesters are said to have appreciated the song's anti-capitalist messaging and its condemnation of "shock doctrine," a political strategy used by Augusto Pinochet's dictatorship where hurtful economic policies are installed in the wake of chaotic events and reinforced with violence.
 The lyrics of "Somos Sur" from Vengo promoted further activism following a period of protests around the world in 2014.
 In 2019, Tijoux posted a video montage of protests happening in Chile with her newly released song “Cacerolazo” playing in the background, whose lyrics reflect the policies that culminated in the action and broader historical context for the movement such as aftereffects of Pinochet's rule.

 Tijoux has also collaborated with other artists in politically meaningful ways.
 In 2014, she launched “Somos Sur” with Shadia Mansour, a single that called for the unification of all marginalized countries, especially Palestine, against colonialism and included the British-Palestinian Mansour rapping in Arabic.
 2020 saw Tijoux collaborating with Chilean rapper MC Millaray in “Rebelión de Octubre.”
 This song commemorates the circumstances behind and the treatment of the 2019 Chilean protests.
 MC Millaray’s involvement adds a Mapuche voice, an indigenous group in part located in Chile.